apache/datafusion-ballista/ballista/client/README.md

 +-----------------+--------------------------+--------------------------+--------------------------+--------------------------+
 ```

-More [examples](https://github.com/apache/arrow-datafusion/tree/master/ballista-examples) can be found in the arrow-datafusion repository.
+More [examples](https://github.com/apache/arrow-ballista/tree/main/examples) can be found in the arrow-ballista repository.